What to do in Auckland?

 The vast majority of people coming to New Zealand enter through Auckland International Airport and often end up spending at least a day here.
 As a result we regularly get asked what there is to do in Auckland?
-As a born and bred Aucklander I put together a few suggestions that will keep you entertained in the city of sails during your stay.
-For those wanting to stay in the central city Auckland offers excellent boutique shopping, numerous and varied restaurants & bars and Sky City Casino for anyone wanting a flutter.
-There is also the Auckland Museum and several other landmarks well worth visiting and these have been detailed in many other articles and guides.
+Luxury Adventures has put together a few suggestions that will keep you entertained in the city of sails during your stay.
+For those wanting to stay in the central city, Auckland offers excellent boutique shopping, numerous restaurants & bars, art galleries and more.
+There is also the Auckland Museum and several other landmarks well worth visiting.
+These have been detailed in many other articles and guides.

-The largest and arguably most spectacular of the islands in the Hauraki Gulf is Great Barrier Island – roughly 3 times the size of Waiheke Island and 10 times less populated, Great Barrier is a secluded paradise which can be easily accessed either by ferry, a short flight from Auckland airport or by helicopter from a variety of locations.
-Expect a very different experience from Waiheke Island, Great Barrier is more rustic in its charm and while its only 30 mins from Auckland you may feel you’ve stepped back in time.
-It comes highly recommended especially if you enjoy the outdoors and like going off the beaten track.
-If you wanted to stay a couple of nights I can recommend Oruawharo as an excellent choice.
+The largest and arguably most spectacular of the islands in the Hauraki Gulf is Great Barrier Island.
+Roughly 3 times the size of Waiheke Island and 10 times less populated.
+Great Barrier is a secluded paradise which can be easily accessed by a few means.
+Either by ferry, a short fixed wing flight from Auckland airport or by helicopter from a variety of locations.
+You can expect a very different experience from Waiheke Island.
+Great Barrier is more rustic in its charm and while its only 30 mins from Auckland airport, you may feel you’ve stepped back in time.
+It comes highly recommended especially if you enjoy the outdoors and like getting off the beaten track.
+If you wanted to stay a couple of nights we can recommend Oruawharo as an excellent choice.